 In addition to the other complex issues arising in a multi-vehicle crash, calculating damages in any case involving serious injuries is complicated.
 When someone else was negligent and caused your severe injuries, you are entitled to more than just reimbursement for medical expenses.
 You can be compensated for pain and suffering, lost work, future impairment of your earning capacity, and permanent injuries or disability.
 Your attorney will know how to calculate all the amounts that you are entitled to and then pursue all the potential sources for recovering that compensation.

 Talk With an Experienced Virginia Beach Multiple-Vehicle Accident Attorney

-If you suffered severe injuries in a multi-vehicle Virginia accident that was another person’s fault — or if you’ve lost a loved one in a multiple vehicle crash, Virginia Beach car accident lawyer Jeff Brooke has the experience and skill to help you.
-The Jeff Brooke Team is fully committed to helping clients and their families recover the compensation they deserve and dedicated to providing exceptional client service as well.
+If you suffered severe injuries in a multi-vehicle Virginia accident that was another person’s fault — or if you’ve lost a loved one in a multiple-vehicle crash, auto accident attorney Jeff Brooke has the experience and skill to help you.
+The Jeff Brooke Team is fully committed to helping clients and their families recover the compensation they deserve and is dedicated to providing exceptional client service as well.
 Contact us by phone at (757) 785-0837 or by using our online contact form.